Health informatics

 Health informatics is the study and implementation of computer science to improve communication, understanding, and management of medical information.
 It can be viewed as a branch of engineering and applied science.

 The health domain provides an extremely wide variety of problems that can be tackled using computational techniques.

-Health informatics is a spectrum of multidisciplinary fields that includes study of the design, development, and application of computational innovations to improve health care.
+Health informatics is a multidisciplinary field that includes the study of the design, development, and application of computational innovations to improve health care.
 The disciplines involved combine healthcare fields with computing fields, in particular computer engineering, software engineering, information engineering, bioinformatics, bio-inspired computing, theoretical computer science, information systems, data science, information technology, autonomic computing, and behavior informatics.

 In academic institutions, health informatics includes research focuses on applications of artificial intelligence in healthcare and designing medical devices based on embedded systems.
 In some countries the term informatics is also used in the context of applying library science to data management in hospitals where it aims to develop methods and technologies for the acquisition, processing, and study of patient data, An umbrella term of biomedical informatics has been proposed.